 A small glass bowl of homemade cashew cream next to an immersion blender viewed from above.

-How to make vegan broccoli soup
+How to make pea and broccoli soup

 This easy recipe is very adaptable.